zuckerlab/FlowStims/doc/manual.md

 * `addNewline` Either `0` or `1` -- whether to add a '\n' char at end of msg.
 Default is no (`0`)
 * `encoding` Only applicable if sending a string.
 Default: UTF-8 (single byte chars)

+Note: all network communication is automatically disabled if `saveMovieFrames` mode is on.

+E.g.: <br>
-E.g.: `clientStart localhost 9090 1 1 #sends a 1 integer to localhost on port 9090 at the beginning of presentation`
+`clientStart localhost 9090 1 1 #sends a 1 integer to localhost on port 9090 at the beginning of presentation`<br>
+`clientTrialStart 144.20.133.11 8999 2 0 #send a 0 integer to first host at beginning of every trial`<br>
+`clientEnd 144.20.133.57 8980 1 4 #send a '4' string to second host at beginning of every trial`

 For multiple hosts, repeat this in multiple lines changing host, port, etc. for each one (while using the same event name).
+Note: the option of multiple hosts is only available for the `clientStart` and `clientEnd` events.

 E.g.:<br>
-`clientTrialStart 144.20.133.11 8999 2 0 #send a 0 integer to first host at beginning of every trial`<br>
+`clientStart 144.20.133.11 8999 2 0 #send a 0 integer to first host at the beginning of presentation`<br>
-`clientEnd 144.20.133.57 8980 1 4 #send a '4' string to second host at beginning of every trial`
+`clientStart 144.20.133.57 8980 1 4 #send a '4' string to second host at the beginning of presentation`